Tubbz-alt/zerorm/README.md

   - lots of dependencies
   - complicated code, classes over 600 lines, tons of classes

 It's mostly type-safe.
-The most "dangerous" class to use is `Sql`, because it's largely intended for throwing raw strings into your statements.
+The most dangerous class to use is `Sql`, because it's largely intended for throwing raw strings into your statements.

 This code has been inspired by (in desecending order of inspiration)